 The connection between cannabis and skateboarding culture has a long history.
 While there has always been a link between skateboarding and marijuana — the pop-culture stereotype of the "stoner skateboarder" stretches back to the 1980s — things have just recently been more blatant.
 Cannabis-themed decks, t-shirts, and accessories have become trademarks of online retailers and branded content.

 Not all skateboarders are stoners!
 You would be surprised at how many athletic-type skaters out there keep away from getting stoned.
 Nowadays, many CBD brands provide all the health benefits of the plant without actually having to consume it or get stoned to benefit from it, but even then, it's not everyone's cup of tea.

 There are tons of products available that some athletic skateboarders will use to relax muscles and treat the body before, after, and even during training.

 Nonetheless, there seems to be an undeniable connection between skateboarding and cannabis.

-It’s no mystery that the right strains of cannabis can be a blessing for those afflicted with fatigue, chronic pain, anxiety, and conditions caused by inflammation.
-We can not argue that this has skateboarding written all over it so logically, it seems like a hand-in-hand connection.
+It's no mystery that the right strains of cannabis can be a blessing for those afflicted with fatigue, chronic pain, anxiety, and conditions caused by inflammation.
+We can not argue that this has skateboarding written all over it, so logically, it seems like a hand-in-hand connection.
 However, as previously mentioned, there are a large number of people who resist even using these risk-free products and believe they are just fine without them.
-So, no, smoking or dabbing weed won't make you a better skateboarder.
+So, smoking or dabbing weed won't make you a better skateboarder.